 Football is an all-American pastime that evokes passionate fan support, and is the basis for an entire business and entertainment infrastructure.
 It’s a sport that also carries risk.
 In recent years, brain injuries caused by football have resulted in several personal injury lawsuits.
-In 2015, the National Football League (NFL) settled a suit brought against them by former professional football players who suffered from suspected chronic traumatic encephalopathy for more than $1 billion.
+In 2015, the National Football League (NFL) settled a suit brought against them by former professional football players who suffered from suspected chronic traumatic encephalopathy for more then $1 billion.

 Chronic traumatic encephalopathy, or CTE, is a degenerative brain disease caused by severe, repeated blows to the head.
 Symptoms of CTE include mood changes, headaches and memory problems.
 CTE sufferers gradually lose brain function, and over time show symptoms such as aggression, impulsive behavior, memory loss, and dementia.